SOFTWARE

 In keeping with the open-source theme, I am using Linux↗.
 The distributions I have used for the sim so far are Manjaro↗ XFCE (an Arch branch), and currently Linux Mint↗.

-For a bit of fun, I installed Flightgear on a Raspberry Pi 4 (4gb RAM), and amazingly with the graphics settings tuned down, it was quite a success!
+For a bit of fun, I also have installed Flightgear on a Raspberry Pi 4 (GB RAM), and amazingly with the graphics settings tuned down, it was quite a success!
 Not brilliant as an immersive experience, but for developing the Lightning model (coding and testing), it has been perfectly fine, a nice cheap and low power development tool.

 Windows

-I have tried using Windows 10, however, it does not work with my hardware as Microsoft have dropped support for serial "COM" ports over USB.
+I have tried using Windows 10, however Microsoft have dropped support for serial "COM" ports over USB making it a bit tricky to use the serial protocol.